delbek/SUPerman/docs/usage.md

 - `-p, --perman <id>`: Selects the algorithm for permanent calculation.
 Default is `0`.
 - `-s, --sparse`: If set, the sparse algorithm is used for computation.
 By default, a dense algorithm is chosen.
-- `-a, --approximation`: Enables the approximation algorithm.
-If not set, an exact algorithm is used by default.
 - `-b, --binary`: Treats the input matrix as binary, where all non-zero values are considered to be 1.

 ### Hardware Configuration